-Contracts with Other Agencies. - Instead of hiring local ABC officers, a local board "(f) may contract to pay its enforcement funds to a sheriff's department, city police department, or other local law-enforcement agency for enforcement of the ABC laws within the law-enforcement agency's territorial jurisdiction.
+"(f) Contracts with Other Agencies. - Instead of hiring local ABC officers, a local board may contract to pay its enforcement funds to a sheriff's department, city police department, or other local law-enforcement agency for enforcement of the ABC laws within the law-enforcement agency's territorial jurisdiction.
 Enforcement agreements may be made with more than one agency at the same time.
 When such a contract for enforcement exists, the designated officers of the contracting law-enforcement agency shall have the same authority to inspect under G.S.
 18B-502 that an ABC officer employed by that local board would have.
-An agency contracted to provided ABC law enforcement shall designate no more than five officers to conduct inspections pursuant to this section and G.S.
+An agency contracted to provide ABC law enforcement shall designate no more than five officers to conduct inspections pursuant to this section and G.S.
 18B-502.
 If a city located in two or more counties approves the sale of some type of alcoholic beverage pursuant to the provisions of G.S.
 18B-600(e4), and there are no local ABC boards established in the city and one of the counties in which the city is located, the local ABC board of any county in which the city is located may enter into an enforcement agreement with the city's police department for enforcement of the ABC laws within the entire city, including that portion of the city located in the county of the ABC board entering into the enforcement agreement."

 SECTION 6.
 G.S.
-18B-501 is amended by adding a new section to read:
+18B-501 is amended by adding a new subsection to read:

-- "(f1) Accountability; Enforcement Reports.
-To ensure accountability to the appointing authority and the Commission, every local board's ABC officers and those law enforcement agencies subject to an enforcement agreement entered into pursuant to subsection (f) of this section shall report to the local board, by the fifth business day of each month, on a form developed by the Commission, the following: - (1) The number of arrests made for ABC law, Controlled Substance Act, or other violations, by category, at ABC permitted outlets. - (2) The number of arrests made for ABC law, Controlled Substance Act, or other violations, by category, at other locations. - (3) The number of agencies assisted with ABC law or controlled substance related matters.
+"(f1) Accountability; Enforcement Reports. - To ensure accountability to the appointing authority and the Commission, every local board's ABC officers and those law enforcement agencies subject to an enforcement agreement entered into pursuant to subsection (f) of this section shall report to the local board, by the fifth business day of each month, on a form developed by the Commission, the following:

+- 1 (1) The number of arrests made for ABC law, Controlled Substance Act, or other violations, by category, at ABC permitted outlets.

+3 (2) The number of arrests made for ABC law, Controlled Substance Act, or - (2) The number of arrests made for ABC law, Controlled Substance Act, or other violations, by category, at other locations. - (3) The number of agencies assisted with ABC law or controlled substance related matters. - (4) The number of alcohol education and responsible server programs presented.